MicrosoftDocs/azure-aks-docs/articles/aks/quickstart-dapr.md

    :::image type="content" source="./media/quickstart-dapr/add-redis-user.png" alt-text="Screenshot that shows the field where you can select a managed identity to add as a Redis user.":::

-1. Verify your managed identity has been added as a Redis User assigned Data Owner Access Policy permissions.
+1. Verify your managed identity is added as a Redis User assigned Data Owner Access Policy permissions.

 ### Enable public network access